tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

    Different key sizes would require different ``--data-size`` value.
 The flag represents the number of bytes to read in each iteration from the data.bin file.
-Since we are using sha-256 hashing algorithm, we pass 32 bytes to the flag as this is the length of the output of the algorithm.
+Since in this example we are using data from signatures that used the sha-256 hashing algorithm, we pass 32 bytes to the flag as this is the length of the output of the algorithm.

 This will create a ``measurements.csv`` file with the measurements in the long format.
-This files can be combined as described later.
-Finally for analysis we just need to specify the dir that has the ``measurements.csv`` file on it and the ``--bit-size`` flag:
+Finally for analysis we just need to specify the dir that has the ``measurements.csv`` file in it and the ``--bit-size`` flag:

 .. code:: bash